 Is it just me but are creatives prone to a little chaos?
 I’ve always had a ton of off-the-wall ideas and jump from project B before fully finishing project A. It’s both a gift and a curse creatives face.
 While I wouldn’t give up my imagination for anything, I would LOVE to be more organized.
 Through research and a lot of trial and error (like my crazy journey for a morning routine), I’ve found the seven best tools to get organized.

 When you’re a small business owner, you don’t have a choice but to get your to-do list and life together.
+When I started my blog, there was so much I had to learn.
+From finding the top data integration tools to figuring out what marketing tools were best to grow my audience, I think I have finally figured out what I am good at.
+These methods have helped me a lot and I don’t think I would be where I would be with my blog if it wasn’t for doing a bit of research.
 I hope these tools help you feel a little more ready to tackle your day.
 If there is anything I’ve learned this year, it’s that we’re all just “figuring it out.”

 Boomerang for Gmail

 I never ever thought it was possible to get to the elusive “Inbox Zero.”
 Publicists and journalists have heard legends of such things, but each time we tried it was like trying to uncover the Chamber of Secrets as a muggle.
 Enter: Boomerang for Gmail, my personal letter to Hogwarts.
 This email feature is MAGICAL.

 A few of the reasons why Boomerang is a game changer:

 - You can schedule your emails to go out when you please, which means you don’t have to be the crazy workaholic emailing your team at 1 a.m.